elle-j/thusly/design/implementation/vm.md

 OP_POP            # Discard the result
 ```

 The stack in the Thusly VM is implemented using an array.
 To keep track of the top of the stack, the VM stores a `ThuslyValue` pointer pointing to the slot immediately following the top of the stack.
-(Due to C internals, it does not point to the current top since an empty array would cause it to point immediately *before* the array which is undefined behavior, unlike pointing immediately *after*.)
+(Pointing to the zeroth element indicates an empty stack in this case, and due to C internals, it does not point to the current top since an empty array would cause it to point immediately *before* the array which is undefined behavior, unlike pointing immediately *after*.)

 Once the two `OP_CONSTANT` instructions have been executed, the stack contains the two values (`sp` below signifies the stack pointer):